evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

 ### Brakes

 The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The front discs measure 350 mm, while the rear discs are 350 mm.

 ### Regenerative Braking